Zumwalt Poems Online

 “Jeffrey Goes To Leicester Square” takes us into early folk-prog territory, simple chords with a colorful arrangement creating interest; this is followed by Anderson’s arrangement of Bach’s Bourrée from the E minor Lute suite, a track that got some air play on the then cutting-edge FM album oriented radio stations that were became more prominent with the early seventies.

 There’s really not one weak track on this album.
-More importantly, there are some real classics here, like “Look Into The Sun” and “We Used to Know.”
-Primary credit must be given to the song writing skills and arranging skills of Ian Anderson, but bassist Glen Cornick also contributed to the arrangements, as did, to a lesser extent, guitarist Martin Barre.
-Arranger, and later on, Jethro Tull keyboardist, David/Dee Palmer, student of Richard Rodney Bennett when student at the Royal Academy of Music, also contributed, and particularly shines in the strings included in “Reasons for Waiting.”
+More importantly, there are some real classics here, like “Look Into The Sun, ” “Reasons for Waiting” and “We Used to Know.”
+Primary credit must be given to the song writing skills and arranging skills of Ian Anderson.
+Bassist Glen Cornick also contributed to the arrangements, as did guitarist Martin Barre, and more notably keyboardist, David/Dee Palmer (a student of Richard Rodney Bennett when at the Royal Academy of Music) who provided the evocative string arrangement for “Reasons for Waiting.”

 Jethro Tull